Find gardeners, fast

-Some winter vegetables that you can grow in places such as the coastal part of New South Wales and some parts of Victoria include:
+Some winter vegetables that you can grow in temperate regions include:

-The temperatures in the dry inland parts of Australia can dip, but you can still grow a number of vegetables.
+The temperatures in the dry inland parts of the country can dip, but you can still grow a number of vegetables.
 Some of the vegetables that do well in the dryer areas include:

 For better maintenance of the plants and to preserve water, grow the vegetables in pots and cover the soil with mulch to retain as much moisture as possible.

-There are vegetables that do well in subtropical areas such as southeast Queensland and northern New South Wales.
+There are vegetables that do well in subtropical areas.
 The vegetables that flourish in these areas are:

 The tropical weather, wet or dry, is possibly the best for growing winter veggies.
-Some of the places with this type of climate include parts of Western Australia, the Northern Territories, and Northern Queensland.
 The vegetables that you can grow include:

 This is a favourable climate and you can grow these and many more vegetables.